Hexiioon/mage/README.md

 ## Races

 For the Alliance, Gnome is the best class for PvE (player versus environment) and PvP (player versus player).

-For the Horde, both races are a good choice for PvE, and Undead is the best class for PvP.
+For the Horde, both races are a good choice for PvE, but Undead is a better class for PvP.

 ### [Gnome](https://classic.wowhead.com/gnome)